craigthackerx/craigthacker-dot-dev/docs/index.md

 I sometimes make memes to find some humour in my work.
 Check out the [Memes](https://craigthacker.dev/memes) page for some of my musings.

+## Blog

+I have started blogging again!
+Check out what I've got at the [blogs page](https://craigthacker.dev/blog)

 ### Website